2i2c-org/2i2c-org.github.io/content/authors/fernando-perez/_index.md

 bio:

 # List each interest with a dash
-interests: [University of California at Berkeley]
+interests: [University of California, Berkeley]

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons